 Well, because when you are learning a language, many times you feel lost.
 And when you feel like that it’s common to throw in the towel.

 I like to say that learning a language is like crossing a desert.
 You can do it with a map and a camel, or you can do it on your own.
 Either way, you can make it, but you have a much better chance if you choose the first option.
 Yourspanishguide is my suggestion to be your map and your camel to cross the desert and get your goal of speaking Spanish fluently.
-With a small group you will be able to interact with me (the teacher) and the other students, ask questions getting individual attention.
+In this academy, you will be able to interact with me (the teacher) and the other students, ask questions getting individual attention.